zwu620/sensor_fusion_and_object_detection/writeup.md

 helped me to correct my code.

 ### 2. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?
 Intuitively, redudency on available sensors and measurements should help on the predict accuracy and reliability.
-However, based on my project results, the camera-lida (Step 4) RMSEs are slightly higher than the lidar-only tracking (Step 3).
+However, based on my project results, the camera-lida (Step 4) RMSEs are the same as the lidar-only tracking (Step 3).
 This can potentially be improved by finetuning parameters (e.g., delete_threshold).
 Also, I noticed some non-vehicle objects were fasely detected.
 The camera detection part should probably be better trained or calibrated.

 ### 3. Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?